Sleep Disorder Treatment at Medical City Dallas Hospital

 The Medical City Sleep Center is the only accredited center in Dallas that specializes in treating sleep disorders in both children and adults.
+We offer comprehensive sleep medicine services for patients who suffer from a wide array of sleep disorders such as:

 - Excessive sleepiness